shaik1002/biggitlabbomb/doc/user/project/labels.md

 DETAILS:
 **Tier:** Free, Premium, Ultimate
-**Offering:** Self-managed
+**Offering:** GitLab.com
 **Status:** Beta

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/408676) in GitLab 16.3 [with a flag](../../administration/feature_flags.md) named `enforce_locked_labels_on_merge`.
 This feature is [beta](../../policy/experiment-beta-support.md).
-Disabled by default.

 FLAG:
-The availability of this feature is controlled by a feature flag.
-For more information, see the history.
-This feature is available for testing, but not ready for production use.
+On self-managed GitLab and GitLab Dedicated, this feature is not available.
+On GitLab.com, this feature is available but can be configured by GitLab.com administrators only.
+To make it available per group or per project, an administrator can [enable the feature flag](../../administration/feature_flags.md) named `enforce_locked_labels_on_merge`.

 To comply with certain auditing requirements, you can set a label to be locked.
 When a merge request with locked labels gets merged, nobody can remove them from the MR.